SAE J2954: History

 This competitive challenge resulted in the 2012 formation of the SAE efforts, based on WiTricity's technology.
 The standard adopted the "levels" terminology already used for referring to charging speeds, introducing the WPT 1 through 3 concept.
 All of the WPT levels correspond to what would be considered Level 2 charging in conventional systems.
 In addition to the physical and electrical parts of the system, J2954 also standardizes a Bluetooth-based communications standard between the vehicle and charger, methods using triangulation sensors on the car to indicate the proper positioning of the car over the charger pad, the creation of a standardized test stand for vendors to test their vehicle implementations against, and standardized signage to indicate charge points.
 The standard has since undergone three revisions, 2016's J2954_201605, 2017's J2954_201711, and the most recent 2019 release, J2954_201904.

 In 2019, Qualcomm abandoned their Halo efforts, and sold all of the associated intellectual property to WiTricity.

-To date, only one vehicle has used the preliminary J2954 system; in 2019 special versions of the BMW 530e available for lease, which included a WPT1 charger.
-The system claims 85% efficiency over an air gap of 8 cm between the charger plate and vehicle pickup.
+In 2019 special versions of the BMW 530e, available for lease, included a WPT1 charger that used the preliminary J2954 system.
+The system claimed 85% efficiency over an air gap of 8 cm between the charger plate and vehicle pickup.
 As of 2020 only a small number of systems were installed.

+In August 2024, the SAE published the final standard for J2954.
+This included an alignment system called Differential Inductive Positioning System (DIPS), which would allow the cars themselves, including autonomous vehicles, to align the wireless components while parking, rather than requiring a human in the loop.